v-bliznyukov/CV/README.md

 # CV
-Collection of files I believe are relevant for the CV
+Collection of files I believe are relevant for the CV All of the below scripts consider parallel execution of multiple clients (nodes)
 # MultisocketCalculator
 Client and server codes for a calculator that can handle multiple clients via UDP
 # TCP over UDP